 Breathe deeply, holding for 5–10 minutes.

-By engaging the core muscles, pelvic tilts strengthen the abdominal and pelvic floor muscles which weaken after delivery.
+Pelvic tilts strengthen the abdominal and pelvic floor muscles.
 They also improve pelvic alignment and posture, which can be disrupted during pregnancy and labor, causing back pain.

 Lie on your back with knees bent and feet hip-width apart.